The Kit lists the mandatory items members need to own, as listed below.

 Members must use a rifle chambered for the same ammunition used in the service rifles or sniper rifles commonly used by their nation's soldiers; ideally the same type of service rifle or sniper rifle.
 It is also highly desirable to obtain a 9mm handgun and other individual small arms commonly used by these soldiers like hand grenades, a 40mm grenade launcher, and an anti-armor weapon like the M72 LAW or RPG-7.
 The page has information sheets about individual small arms commonly used by soldiers and militia.

-YPJ fighter: Hanna Bohman pictured in Syria.
-She is one of many people who travelled to the Middle East to help the Kurds in their fight against ISIS.
-The 2017 documentary Fear Us Women about the YPJ (female brigade of the Kurdish People's Protection Units) is told through her experiences with them.
-Bohman (then 48) said she first made contact with YPJ recruiters online and has spent the previous three years in Iraq and Syria with the YPJ, some of which included combat on the front lines.
-She had no prior military experience and only received weapons training after being smuggled into Syria.
+YPJ fighter: Hanna Bohman pictured in Syria with an SVD sniper rifle.
+She travelled to the Middle East to help the Kurds in their fight against ISIS.
+The 2017 documentary Fear Us Women about the Women's Protection Units (YPJ) is told through her experiences.
+She first made contact with YPJ recruiters online and has served with the YPJ in Iraq and Syria.
+She had no prior military experience and only received weapons training after being smuggled into Syria in 2014.

-For tactical use we recommend the TACK 1 and the Patrol II Single or Dual Comm Headset System headsets and the Tactical PTT switch from Tactical Command Industries (TCI).
-These headsets leave the ear canals free to use mechanical earplug type hearing protection (like the SureFire EP4 Sonic Defenders) or electronic earplug type hearing protection (like the rechargeable 3M Peltor TEP-100 Tactical Earplug) that protect the ears while allowing near normal or enhanced hearing.
-Electronic earmuff style headsets are bulky, heavy, tend not to give a reliable seal during rigorous activity and trap heat, so are not recommended.
+For tactical use we recommend the TACK 1 headset and the Patrol II Single Comm Headset with the Tactical PTT for High Impedance Headsets switch from Tactical Command Industries (Vertex/Yaesu 1-Pin Threaded/Waterproof Interface - VXWTR).
+They leave the ear canals free to use mechanical earplug type hearing protection (like the SureFire EP4 Sonic Defenders) or electronic earplug type hearing protection (like the rechargeable 3M Peltor TEP-100 Tactical Earplug) that protect the ears while allowing near normal or enhanced hearing.

-Yaesu VX-6R/E: The VX-6R/E out of the box with the FNB-80LI Rechargeable Lithium Ion Battery Pack (7.4 v, 1,400 mAh), PA-48C/U 5-Hour Battery Charger (European User, 230-240 VAC), YHA-67 Antenna, Belt Clip (best carried in a pouch), Operating Manual and Warranty Card.
-It is best to obtain at least one spare FNB-80LI battery, a FB-23 2 x "AA" Cell Battery Case (for emergency backup use at reduced power - use long life Lithium batteries when possible as they store more energy than Alkaline batteries and have a much longer shelf life), and a CMP460A Waterproof Speaker/Microphone.
+Yaesu VX-6R/E: The Yaesu VX-6R/E with the FNB-80LI Rechargeable Lithium Ion Battery Pack (7.4 v, 1,400 mAh), PA-48C/U 5-Hour Battery Charger (European User, 230-240 VAC), YHA-67 Antenna, Belt Clip (best carried in a pouch), Manual and Warranty Card.
+It is best to obtain at least one spare FNB-80LI battery, a FB-23 2 x "AA" Cell Battery Case, and a CMP460A Waterproof Speaker/Microphone.
 The VC-27 Ear piece/Microphone is desirable for covert use of this transceiver.

 Load Carrying Equipment